 The ISP Student Library offers hundreds of titles in the areas of Indigenous Knowledge, research and language, as well as DVDs and language CDs that you can borrow.

-The ISS and ISP is home to the Indigenous Student Lounge.
+The ISS and ISP are home to the Indigenous Student Lounge.
 The room is equipped with a flat screen TV, a DVD player, computers, a printer and Internet access.
 You can use this space to study, hold a meeting or just take a break.

 One day each week, the Indigenous Student Lounge offers free soup to students.
 Students can sign up to make the soup; those who do will be provided with a $75 gift card for the campus store.